-For the purpose of this Plan, institutional and community services cover a range of both publicly and privately owned amenities with the intent to protect these lands from alternative development, to better define the uses allowed, and to maximize their benefit to the community.
+For the purpose of this Plan, Institutional and Community Services cover a range of both publicly and privately owned amenities with the intent to protect these lands from alternative development, to better define the uses allowed, and to maximize their benefit to the community.
 Examples of existing Institutional and Community Services within Bearspaw include golf courses, schools, churches, community centres, constructed and natural open space lands, and municipal and environmental reserve lands.

-- Support institutional and community uses in accordance with the policies of the Municipal Development Plan and the County's Parks and Recreation Master Plans and policies. - Encourage focused development of recreational, cultural, and social amenities for a broad cross-section of the community. - Collaborate with the City of Calgary, Town of Cochrane, government agencies, and private stakeholders to assess community service needs and delivery mechanisms for residents within the Bearspaw ASP.
+- Support institutional and community uses in accordance with the policies of the Municipal Development Plan and the Recreation and Parks Master Plan. - Encourage focused development of recreational, cultural, and social amenities for a broad cross-section of the community. - Collaborate with the City of Calgary, Town of Cochrane, government agencies, and private stakeholders to assess community service needs and delivery mechanisms for residents within the Bearspaw ASP.

-- 7.3.1 Institutional and community services shall be located within the Community Core identified on Map 5: Land Use Strategy and Map 5b: Land Use Strategy Community Core, unless otherwise supported by the policies of this Plan. - 7.3.2 Notwithstanding Policy 7.3.1, redesignation and subdivision proposals for institutional and community services may be considered in other areas of the ASP, subject to meeting the following criteria: - a) The proposed location of the development shall be justified, including reasons for not locating within the Community Core; - b) Evidence of benefits to the Bearspaw community and wider public shall be provided (for example, an assessment of the public need for the development); - c) Demonstration that the proposal meets the Institutional Uses policies and other relevant sections of this Plan. - 7.3.3 All redesignation and subdivision proposals facilitating an institutional use shall be supported by concurrent or prior approval of a Conceptual Scheme or Master Site Development Plan completed in accordance with Appendix B of this Plan and applicable requirements of the County's Municipal Development Plan.
+- 7.3.1 Institutional and community services shall be located within the Community Core identified on Map 5: Land Use Strategy, unless otherwise supported by the policies of this Plan. - 7.3.2 Notwithstanding Policy 7.3.1, redesignation and subdivision proposals for institutional and community services may be considered in other areas of the ASP, subject to meeting the following criteria:

+- a) the proposed location of the development shall be justified, including reasons for not locating within the Community Core;

+- evidence of benefits to the Bearspaw community and wider public shall be provided (for example, an assessment of the public need for the development);

+- c) demonstration that the proposal meets the Institutional Uses policies and other relevant sections of this Plan.

+- 7.3.3 All redesignation and subdivision proposals facilitating an Institutional use shall be supported by concurrent or prior approval of a Local Plan completed in accordance with Appendix B of this Plan and applicable requirements of the County's Municipal Development Plan.

+- 7.3.4 Institutional and community services uses shall be restricted to the following within the Plan Area:

+- Arts and Cultural Centre;

+- Athletic and Recreation Services;

+- Community Agriculture Uses;

+- Childcare Facilities;

+- Cemetery and Interment Services;

+- Government Services;

+- Funeral Services and Entombment;

+- Indoor Participant Recreation Services;

+- Medical Treatment Services;

+- Museums;

+- Private Clubs and Organizations;

+- Public or Quasi-Public Buildings;

+- Public Parks, Open Space or Environmental Reserve;

+- Religious Assembly;

+- Schools, including accessory Dormitories;

+- Senior Care Facilities;

+- Special Events Parking; and

+- Tourism